Conference Programme

 Networks & Collaborations – from a Small Regulator’s perspective

-Speakers: UKPHR CEO Jessica Lichtenstein + panellists Michael Kidd (CEO of the Certification office) and more to be announced.
+Speakers: UKPHR CEO Jessica Lichtenstein + panellists Michael Kidd (CEO of the Certification office) and Gerald Oppenheim (CEO Fundraising Regulator).

 Regulating for impact